Washington State DUI Laws Even Stricter in 2014!

 Electronic Home Detention

-Electronic home detention (EHD) is “electronic jail” served in your home and can be imposed after a first conviction but is required on subsequent convictions.
-EHD devices track your location and if you walk outside of your legal boundary, the computer will call to report your violation.
+Electronic home detention (EHD) is “electronic jail” served in the home and can be imposed after a first conviction but is required on subsequent convictions.
+EHD devices track the person’s location and if they walk outside of the legal boundary, the computer will call to report the violation.
 The cost of EHD is paid for by the defendant.

 Note that Washington State courts have ruled that even a successfully completed Deferred Prosecution, where the prior DUI charge was actually dismissed, will count as a prior conviction if the prior arrest occurred within seven years of the current arrest.